Educational inequality in the United States: Parental involvement and engagement

-Parental involvement is when schools give advice to parents on what they can do to help their children while parental engagement is when schools listen to parents on how better they can teach their students; parental involvement has been shown to work well but engagement works even better.
-Researchers have found that high-achieving African American students are more likely to have parents who tutor them at home, provide additional practice problems, and keep in touch with school personnel.
+Parental involvement is when schools give advice to parents on what they can do to help their children while parental engagement is when schools listen to parents on how better they can teach their students.
+Parental involvement has been shown to work well, but engagement works even better.
+Researchers have found that high-achieving African-American students are more likely to have parents who tutor them at home, provide additional practice problems, and keep in touch with school personnel.

-There is evidence that African American parents do value education for their child, but may not be as involved in schools because they face hostility from teachers when they give their input.
-Lack of involvement can also be due to social class and socioeconomic status: working-class African American parents tend to have less access to "human, financial, social, and cultural resources."
-Working-class African American parents also tend to be more confrontational toward school personnel compared to the middle-class African American parents who usually have the ability to choose what school and what class their child is enrolled in.
+There is evidence that African-American parents do value education for their child, but may not be as involved in schools because they face hostility from teachers when they give their input.
+Lack of involvement can also be due to social class and socioeconomic status; working-class, African-American parents tend to have less access to "human, financial, social, and cultural resources."
+Working-class, African-American parents also tend to be more confrontational toward school personnel compared to the middle-class, African-American parents who usually have the ability to choose which school and which class their child is enrolled in.